-10. Consider containers
+10. Consider Containers

 Even if you don’t have the green thumb necessary to tend a traditional garden, you can enjoy an outdoor space filled with thriving plants.
 Instead of putting your plants in the ground, place them in pots to create a container garden.

-Here’s why: Your potted plants will be much easier to take care of than plants in the ground, especially if you have physical limitations that keep you from working on your knees.
+Your potted plants will be much easier to take care of than plants in the ground, especially if you have physical limitations that keep you from working on your knees.

 - Survive!
-Your plants won’t have to survive the cold, wet winter outdoors.
+Your plants won’t have to endure the cold, wet weather outdoors.
 Simply bring the pots inside when temperatures start to drop.

 11. Stay grounded with ground cover